dadrag/azure-docs/articles/hdinsight/interactive-query/apache-hive-migrate-workloads.md

 ### 3. Upgrade the metastore schema

-This step uses the [`Hive Schema Tool`](https://cwiki.apache.org/confluence/display/Hive/Hive+Schema+Tool) from HDInsight 4.0 to upgrade the metastore schema.
+This step uses the [`Hive Schema Tool`](https://cwiki.apache.org/confluence/display/Hive/Hive+Schema+Tool) on HDInsight 4.0 to upgrade the metastore schema.
+To follow the steps below open [`ssh`](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-linux-use-ssh-unix) session on headnode:

 > [!Warning]
 > This step is not reversible.
 Run this only on a copy of the metastore.